Qiskit/qiskit-cpp/README.md

 ### Making your own interface to Quantum hardware

-By default, Qiskit C++ uses QRMI (https://github.com/qiskit-community/qrmi) to access Quantum computers through IBM Qiskit Runtime Service.
-To use other services of interfaces, prepare your own backend interface from the BackendV2 base class (./src/providers/backend.hpp)
+Qiskit C++ offers an abstract interface to access Quantum hardware.
+You can make your own interface to the hardware by overriding `providers::Job` and `providers::BackendV2` and make your own service provider to make backend object like `service::QiskitRuntimeService` class.
-Refer to ./src/providers/qrmi_backend.hpp for details.
+Refer to `./src/providers/qrmi_backend.hpp` and `./src/providers/qrmi_job.hpp` for details.

 ## Contributing